 Invoice submission will be allowed if all the mandatory fields have been filled in and passed the logic checking;

 The system needs to flag the invoice submissions that have invoice terms or invoice amounts that are in the deviation range defined by the bank.
+System should Point out the invoices with deviation, Comparison of the contract date and the pass date through the time difference within 35 days after verification team pass the invoice.

+SME should receive the email/SMS after upload has completed.

 After the SME completes and submits the invoice, it will be sent to the shared invoice submission box in the system automatically, with the status “New Invoice Submitted”: